CraftCoder08/QEMU_Vm_Creator/README.md

 # Step 3b.
 Starting up from CD-ROM

-To boot up the VM from CD-ROM, just `cd path/to/vm/creator` and type `sudo sh `
+To boot up the VM from CD-ROM, just `cd path/to/vm/creator` and type `sudo sh run_vm_from_cdrom.sh`.

+Make sure that your cdrom is mounted in `/dev/cdrom`.

+# Step 3c.
+Starting up from hard drive

+You have finally installed the OS.

+To start up from your virtual hard drive, type `sudo sh run_vm_from_hard_drive.sh`

+If you need the cd (to install software or other stuff), just `sudo nano run_vm_from_hard_drive.sh` and add `-cdrom` option.